vnijs/radiant/inst/base/tools/help/transform.md

 #### Rename

 Choose 'Rename' from the 'Transformation type' dropdown, select one or more variables and enter new names for them in the rename box shown.
 Separate each name by a ','.
 Press return to see the variables with their new names on screen and  press 'Save changes' to alter the variable names in the original data.

+#### Reorder columns

+If you would like to change the order of the columns in the data set choose 'Reorder columns'.
+Buttons will appear for each variable in the active data set.
+Simply drag-and-drop these in your preferred order and when you are done press Save changes.

+#### Reorder levels

+Factor variable in R can be very convenient for analysis.
+However, by default the levels of a factor are sorted alphabetically.
+If that is not what you want you can reorder the levels much as you would reorder the variables in a dataset (see the section above).
+To change the ordering of the levels for a factor variable select that variable and choose 'Reorder columns'.
+Buttons will appear for each level of the factor you selected.
+Simply drag-and-drop these in your preferred order and when you are done press Save changes.

 #### Remove columns